TH3xR34P3R/confidence-inflation-detection/README.md

 The framework exposes all inputs used at each evaluation stage for external audit, replication, and end-to-end transparency.

+A live version of the framework for testing is found at for those not able to import or just want to use source version for comparison: https://chatgpt.com/share/6927fafa-d69c-8011-88fb-8376f7ff200b

 ## Feedback

 Technical critique, failure analysis, and adversarial stress testing are explicitly welcome.